How to Buy HR Software That Won't Break Payroll on Day One

 Payroll and Tax Liability

-If your system miscalculates California payroll taxes and we get a $5,000 state penalty, do you pay the penalty or just help us fix it?
+If your system miscalculates payroll taxes in a high-rate state and we receive a state penalty, do you pay it or just assist with the response?

-We have employees in California, Texas, and New York.
-Show me how your system handles a California employee who works remotely in Texas for 3 months.
+Walk me through how your system handles a California-resident employee who works remotely from Texas for three months, then returns.

 Data Migration and System Reliability

-Show me your rollback process if data migration corrupts our current employee records.
-How long does complete restoration take?
+Show me your rollback process if data migration corrupts our employee records mid-cutover.
+What's your committed restore time?

-If your system goes down the day before payroll processing, what's your guaranteed recovery time and manual backup process?
+If your platform is unavailable the day before payroll processing, what's your committed recovery time and your manual backup process?

 Benefits and Compliance Features

-What stops an employee from enrolling in both our PPO and HDHP medical plans during open enrollment?
+What prevents an employee from enrolling in both a PPO and an HDHP during open enrollment?

-Why it matters: Complex benefit structures expose gaps in HR systems.
-If the system can't handle your specific benefit mix, you'll end up managing parts manually anyway.
+Why it matters: Complex benefit structures expose gaps in HR systems faster than feature lists do.
+If the platform can't cleanly handle the actual benefit mix, parts of the work end up done manually anyway.

 Reporting and Mobile Access

-Can our HR manager create a report showing turnover by department for the last 18 months, exportable to Excel, without calling your support team?
+Can our HR manager build a turnover-by-department report covering the last 18 months and export it to Excel without contacting your support team?

-Show me exactly how to export all employee data, payroll history, and custom fields if we decide to switch vendors in 2 years.
+Walk through exactly how we'd export all employee data, payroll history, and custom fields if we decided to switch vendors in two years.

 What Vendors Say vs. What Actually Happens